panacloud/bootcamp-2021-proj-sub/projectone/ziakhan/readme.md

-The is project submittion by Zia Khan, which is an example submittion.
+The is a project submited by Zia Khan.
+This is an example submittion.